When you send an email, your recipients see your name, the subject line, and the pre-header text.

 The pre-header text is also called Johnson Box: the term commonly found at the top of direct mail letters, containing the key message of the letter.
 The purpose of pre-header is to draw the reader’s attention to this key message first and hopefully grab their attention, enticing them to read the rest of the letter.

-You can change your preheader text in the email designer:
+You can change your preheader text in the HTML email designer by selecting Body and then editing the Preheader Text field: